 College Drug Abuse

-Binge drinking, prescription drug abuse and recreational drug use are all common problems on college campuses.
+College is a time for experimentation for many young adults, and this can lead them to engage in risky behaviors.
+Binge drinking, prescription drug abuse, and recreational drug use are all common problems on college campuses.

 College Students and Drug Abuse